Learning ladder

 zero network dependencies

-A single-file editor bundle (~3.8 MB minified) with all fence renderers built in: highlight.js, Mermaid diagrams, DOMPurify HTML sanitization, Leaflet GeoJSON maps, and Three.js STL 3D rendering.
+A single-file editor bundle (~7.7 MB minified, ~1.0 MB gzipped) with all fence renderers built in: highlight.js, Mermaid diagrams, DOMPurify HTML sanitization, Leaflet GeoJSON maps, Three.js STL 3D rendering, ABCJS music notation, Vega/Vega-Lite charts, and MathJax equations.
 No CDN requests, no lazy loading — works fully offline and in air-gapped environments.